Patilhas/Patilhas/README.md

 ### <div align="center">Hi 👋, my name is Daniel Santos but most of the persons know me as Patilhas</div>

-- 🎓 I'm a 17 year old finishing High School with the objetive to take Computer Science
+- 🎓 I'm a 18 year old taking Computer Science in College

 - 🔭 I’m currently working on a portuguese FiveM RP server named [2Play FTW RP](https://2playrp.pt/)